cfss-sp20/hw01/README.md

 1. easter egg bread
     1. https://www.tasteofhome.com/recipes/easter-egg-bread/ did not come out too well with gluten free flour. noticed too late that the "all-purpose flour" I was using was basically ground fava beans
 1. red velvet cake
-    1. https://www.foodnetwork.com/recipes/southern-red-velvet-cake-recipe-2011892 the buttermilk makes it
+    1. https://www.foodnetwork.com/recipes/southern-red-velvet-cake-recipe-2011892 don't be scared of the bloodred color! the buttermilk makes the texture perfect